 Everyday I have the honor and privilege to hear about new business ideas.
 Some ideas are well thought out, and others are not.
-Some people have always dreamed of having their own business and have carefully planned for it.
+Some people have always dreamed to start their own business and have carefully planned for it.
 Others decide to go into business for themselves after a life-changing event, such as a job loss.
 Over time, I have become a sort of “coach” on the steps that need to be taken before you should ever apply for an equipment or business loan.
-While not all inclusive, below are some common steps that will set you up for success in your new business.
+While not all inclusive, below are some common steps that will set you up for success on how to start your own business

 Check Your Personal Credit